Andrii-hotfix/Exponentiation/Readme.md

 Folder Test contains tests of the library.

-## Usage
+## Build

 The core library does not have any dependencies.
-But command line interface requires boost C++ library.
-Tests require GNU MP library and OpenSSL library.
+But command line interface requires [Boost](https://www.boost.org) C++ library.
+Tests require [GNU MP](https://gmplib.org) library and [OpenSSL library](https://www.openssl.org).
 So to build tests and CLI you need to install in your system theese dependencied.
 Please contact me in case you have any issues with the deps.

+**This library uses C++17**
+So you may need to find the compiler which supports C++17 std.
+Please refer [this table](https://en.cppreference.com/w/cpp/compiler_support) to find suitable compiler

 The build process is pretty simple: